 The Centre honours Sir Lawrence James Wackett, a celebrated Australian aviation pioneer.

 RMIT Uni has been named a finalist for the Defence Connect Academic Institution of the Year Award 2020

-Sir Lawrence Wackett Centre Director Michelle Gee has been named a finalist for the Defence Connect Academic of the Year Award 2020
+Sir Lawrence Wackett Centre Director Michelle Gee and Professor Roberto Sabatini have been named as finalists for the Defence Connect Academic of the Year Award 2020

 Acknowledgement of country